ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 	$ cat Important_Ideas1

-**cat** is the concatenate files command.
+`cat` is the command to concatenate files.
 Concatenation is a join operator.
 The command also prints out the consequences of the concatenation to the screen.
 If you only give it one file then it just spits back that one file.
 This is a great example of tools being very useful but not quite in the way that their name or historical purpose might suggest.

 >**Question:** What will the *-n* flag do when run with **cat**?